Contaminated Blood (Support for Infected and Bereaved Persons) Bill [HL]

 Overview

-This bill aims to provide support for individuals infected with diseases through contaminated NHS blood and blood products, as well as their families.
-It establishes a committee to advise on haemophilia treatment, improves blood safety measures, introduces an NHS compensation card scheme, provides financial compensation, and conducts a review of existing support mechanisms.
+This bill aims to provide support for individuals infected with diseases through contaminated NHS blood and blood products, as well as their families and carers.
+It establishes a committee to advise on haemophilia treatment, introduces a compensation scheme, and mandates improvements to blood safety procedures.

 Description